-Source: MiamiDade.gov - Property Records Disclaimer: The information on this is provided by the City of Miami-Dade Property Appraiser's office to public information data are not necessarily accurate, and with the understanding that the data was collected in the course of conducting a property tax valuation.
-Florida Statute 100.225 states that the Property Appraiser makes no warranties, expressed or implied, concerning the accuracy, completeness, reliability, or timeliness of the public information and data.
+Disclaimer: The information on this is provided by the City and Dade County Property Appraiser's office to public information data are not necessarily accurate, and with the understanding that the data was collected in the course of conducting a property tax valuation.
+Florida Statute 100.225 states that the property appraiser makes no warranties, expressed or implied, concerning the accuracy, completeness, or timeliness of the data or the reliability of the data or the usefulness of the public information and services.